 The 21 Day Fix program is a workout plan and portion controlled eating plan to help people lose weight.
 The eating plan focuses on helping people eat healthy foods without calorie counting or carb counting, while still being able to indulge in moderation.

-If you’re following the 21 Day Fix program but want to combine it with a vegan diet, or you’re a vegan and want to start the 21 Day Fix eating plan, our guide has what you need.
+If you’re following the 21 Day Fix program but want to combine it with a vegan diet, or you’re a vegan and want to start using the 21 Day Fix containers, our guide has what you need.

 Here are some great swaps you can make to your 21 Day Fix eating plan to make it vegan.
 Don’t forget to check out our post about the whole food plant based diet to get some additional healthy vegan recipes!

 Fitting the 21 Day Fix into your vegan eating plan is pretty easy!
 There are some simple swaps you can make for the different containers to make the eating plan vegan.

 - Green container = vegetables

 - Yellow container = carbs